GK98GT/Minecraft-Extra-Craft-Recipes-Datapack/README.md

 The pack is made by GK98.

-If you have any suggestions or question just dm GK98#3095 on Discord.
+If you have any suggestions or questions just dm GK98#3095 on Discord.